wxw115/Codes-in-Papers/[JBE]_DuctilityIndex_ScouredBridgeFoundation/README.md

-# Database for CRCM Development for Easy-to-Repair Ductility Indice Estimates of Scoured Bridge Pile-Group Foundation
+# Database for CRCM Development for Ductility Index Estimates of Scoured Bridge Pile-Group Foundation at Easy-to-Repair Limit State (ERLS)

 This fold contains the database and associated Classification-Regression Combination Model (CRCM) (both in spreadsheet) for the following paper: